raisasherif/starter-academic/content/authors/admin/_index.md

 The goal of my research is to better understand pro-environmental behaviours and policy interventions targeted at encouraging individuals to engage in them.

-**I am on the academic job market in 2022 - 23 and will be available for interviews at the EEA 2022 and the ASSA 2023 meetings.**
+**I am on the academic job market in 2022 - 23 and will be available for interviews at the ASSA 2023 meetings.**